recp/cglm/docs/source/api_struct.rst

 - **CGLM_STRUCT_API_NS**:           define name space for struct api, DEFAULT is **glms**
 - **CGLM_STRUCT_API_NAME_SUFFIX**:  define name suffix, DEFAULT is **empty** e.g defining it as #define CGLM_STRUCT_API_NAME_SUFFIX  s will add s suffix to mat4_mul -> mat4s_mul

+❗️ IMPORTANT ❗️

+It's a good idea to set up your config macros in build settings like CMake, Xcode, or Visual Studio.
+This is especially important if you're using features like Modules in Xcode, where adding macros directly before the **cglm** headers might not work.

 Detailed documentation for Struct API:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~